Chalarangelo/30-seconds-of-code/snippets/easing-variables.md

 ---
 title: Easing variables
-tags: animation
+tags: animation,beginner
 ---

 Variables that can be reused for `transition-timing-function` properties, more powerful than the built-in `ease`, `ease-in`, `ease-out` and `ease-in-out`.

 ```html
 <div class="easing-variables">Hover</div>